This article has links to products and services we love, which we may make commission from.

 Wick – Golspie (52 miles)

-There are handful for cafes, restaurants and takeaway shops in Wick if you are ready to eat.
+There are a handful of cafes, restaurants and takeaway shops in Wick if you are ready to eat.

 Wick is separated into Wick proper, Pulteneytown, and a river called Wick River.